 Graduate students are expected to enroll in graduate courses or thesis credit on the registration days designated in the WPI academic calendar.
-Registration on days not designated will result in additional fees.
-Registration is not complete until tuition has been paid in full.
+Registration on days not designated will result in additional

 Enrollment in a course or courses, and satisfactory completion of those courses, does not constitute acceptance as a candidate for any graduate degree nor does it indicate admission to any graduate program.
 For students seeking advanced degrees, or graduate certificates, formal admission to a graduate program is required.